-After settling for payment of the gunpowder, Henry then travelled to the Second Continental Congress in what's now Independence Hall, the former Pennsylvania State House at the modern Independence National Historical Parkn Philadelphia.
+After settling for payment of the gunpowder, Henry then traveled to the Second Continental Congress in what's now Independence Hall, the former Pennsylvania State House at the modern Independence National Historical Park in Philadelphia.
 He was escorted the whole way by armed volunteers, in case the British authorities tried to seize him as an outlaw.
 This was his third and last trip outside Virginia's boundaries.

 At that Congress Henry was active in dealing with the titles to western lands, including the Vandalia Company claims to Kentucky country.

-Henry left the Second Continental Congress when it was near its end, and reached Richmond to join the the Third Virginia Convention in August, 1775.
+Henry left the Second Continental Congress when it was near its end He reached Richmond to join the Third Virginia Convention in August, 1775.
 There he learned he had been chosen head of the First Virginia Regiment (over Hugh Mercer and the younger Thomas Nelson), when the militia was reorganized.
 He accepted the office before the Committee of Safety in Hanover Town on September 18, 1775.